salman-mukhtar/deploye-dotnet-core-mvc-app-to-google-cloud-using-traefic-and-letsencypt/PART-3.md

 | ![images/services-ingress.png](images/services-ingress.png) |
 | ------------------------------------------------------------------- |

-Last but not the least we now check our applications by using following url's
+Last but not the least we now check our applications by using following url's as this is how we setup our DNS.

 * appv1.digitalbarries.com
 * appv2.digitalbarries.com